linode/docs/docs/guides/development/python/get-started-with-bokeh-and-python-data-visualizations/index.md

 show(plot)
     {{< /file >}}

-The code generates a series of random numbers to use.
+The code generates a series of random numbers to be used for the visualizations.
 To experiment with the same numbers in the code, call `np.random.seed(1)`.

 The plotting process begins with a call to the `figure()` function.
 This function defines the characteristics of the plot as a whole, which includes the `x` and `y` axis labels, and the range of values for each axis.